derlin/pwa-ize/README.md

 ## About PWAs and PWA-ize

-The only requirement for a website to be a _Progressive Web App_ is to reference a valid manifest file (`<meta name="manifest" src="...">`).
+The only requirements for a website to open in a dedicated browser window when added to the home screen are for the page to:

-The manifest itself should have a name, a start URL, a `display` property different from `browser` and a bunch of icons.
+1. reference a valid [Web Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) (`<meta name="manifest" src="...">`),
+2. have the `display` property in the manifest set to something different from `browser`.

-What PWA-ize does is to generate a valid manifest on the fly with a target website Icon (grabbed from Google S2, e.g. https://www.google.com/s2/favicons?sz=64&domain_url=yahoo.com).
+PWA-ize generates this valid manifest for a target URL you give, adding also some icons (grabbed from Google S2, e.g. https://www.google.com/s2/favicons?sz=64&domain_url=yahoo.com).
-Since the start URL must be in the same domain, it sets it to `redirect.html?url=target-site`, which will automatically redirect on load.
+Since a manifest cannot set a `start_url` outside of the domain of the current page, it is set to `redirect.html?url=target-site`, which will automatically do a redirect on load.

 That's it.

 <div align="center">